-The main activities during the first quarter of 2008 have been:
+The main activities during the second quarter of 2008 have been:

 - The excavation of the new tunnel Tass ("Sealing of Tunnel at Great Depth") at the -450 m level has continued.
-Geological mapping of five tunnel fronts has taken place as well as that of the roof, walls and floor up to section 20.74 m, see Figure 2-1.
+Geological mapping of six tunnel fronts has taken place between section 20.74 and 45.7 m (Figure 2-2), as well of the roof and walls between section 20.74 and 32.9 m.
 Data and drawings have been fed into the TMS (Tunnel Mapping System).
-Laser scanning combined with digital photography within the same tunnel section has been performed. - The geological mapping of the floor in Tasq-tunnel was finished during July.
-The input of the geological mapping data into the TMS is completed.
-Quality control of all data is now performed. - The modelling work that commenced in 2005 concerning water bearing fractures at the -450 m level is finished and the report is almost completed. - Some old mapping of tunnels and deposition holes still needs to be entered into the TMS. - The previous project Rocs continues as a sub-project and will in the future concentrate on the characterisation of rock.
-The work with a new project plan has recently commenced.
+The results of the laser scanning combined with digital photography performed in the section 0-20.74 have been analysed (see the Rocs project). - In the Tasq-tunnel, the reaming of the boreholes for the project "Counterforce Applied to Prevent Spalling" is now completed.
+The logging of the cores is ongoing. - The modelling work that commenced in 2005 concerning water bearing fractures at the -450 m level is finished.
+The report that has been completed and sent for review has just returned for adjustments. - Some old mapping of tunnels and deposition holes still needs to be entered into the TMS.
+All data that has been entered is, however, now checked. - SKB is executing a study regarding possible differences in the procedure and results of geological mapping performed in a drilled and blasted tunnel and a TBM bored tunnel respectively.